 Leaves and Pinecones Fall Wreath

 Make gorgeous fall wreaths that last from Halloween through Christmas, like this brown-and-gold arrangement.
 Wire dried artichokes, lotus pods, and pinecones to the bottom of a grapevine wreath.
 Tuck brown and gold leaves between the wreath's twigs, securing with hot glue if needed.

 Juniper-and-Bittersweet Rake Wreath

 Add instant color to your front door for fall by tucking strands of bittersweet, juniper berries, and the feathery tips of Eastern red cedar into the hollow stem of an old rake head.
-Wrap jute around the bottom of the rake head and tie it into a bow for a simple rustic touch.
+Wrap jute around the bottom of the rake head, and tie the tails into a bow.

 Pussy Willow Wreath

-For long-lasting wreaths that are both simple and striking, turn to pussy willow trimmings.
-The soft buds add luxurious texture, while the direction of the branches give this wreath great shape.
+For long-lasting fall outdoor wreaths that are both simple and striking, turn to pussy willow trimmings.
+The soft buds add luxurious texture, while the branches give this wreath great shape.
 To make, bundle your collected branches with paper-covered wire and attach to the wreath base.
-Save extra trimmings for filling in any openings between your bunches.
+Save extra trimmings for filling in any openings between the bunches.